robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 **0.4** (no real changes to the TFT class)
 - Some explanations on how to determine the LCD settings of the SSD1963 from the LCD data sheet, embedded in the source file.
 - The graphic file conversion for displaying as a RGB data bitmap is nicely done by Gimp, the Swiss Army Knife of graphics.
 Just export the picture as raw data!

+**0.5** Split op files
+- Split up the class files and the font files
+- Some testing and fixing of little bugs
+- Changed the byte order in drawBitmap_565(), displaySCR565 and displaySCR565_AS.
+Now it is consistent to the bmp 65k color file type.